Olafaloofian/simple-fullstack/backend/BACKEND_START.md

 Net, run [yarn add express body-parser massive dotenv].
 This terminal command will add the packages Express, Body-Parser, Massive, and DotEnv to the project.
 All are necessary for backend production.
 A file named yarn.lock will also be made at this point.

-If you plan on using [nodemon] for development (you probably should), make sure to adjust the "main" property in package.json.
+If you plan on using [nodemon] for development (yes, you should), make sure to adjust the "main" property in package.json.
 It will probably need to be set to "server/index.js".

 Set up a proxy in package.json so your ports dont interfere with each other.